rich-iannone/DiagrammeR/README.md

 - `x` -- the x position of the node (requires graph attr `layout = neato` to use)
 - `y` -- the y position of the node (requires graph attr `layout = neato` to use)

-That essentially covers the nodes data frame.
-For the edges data frame, there are two columns that need to be present: one for the outgoing node edge and another for the incoming node edge.
+That essentially covers the node data frame.
+For the edge data frame, there are two columns that need to be present: one for the outgoing node edge and another for the incoming node edge.
 These can be called either `edge_from`, `from`, `edge_to`, or `to`.
-Each of the two columns should contain node IDs and, ideally, they should match those provided in the `node` column of nodes data frame.
+Each of the two columns should contain node IDs and, ideally, they should match those provided in the `node` column of node data frame.

 Aside from those mandatory column specifying edge operations.
 Some examples of edge attributes that can be used include: